rlao1/text-analyzer/README.md

 Student will create software to solve basic business problems.<br>

 #### Assignment Instructions
-Submit a screen shot of the top 20 words in the following file (a poem): https://www.gutenberg.org/files/1065/1065-h/1065-h.htm (Links to an external site.)<br>
+Submit a screen shot of the top 20 words in the following file (a poem): https://www.gutenberg.org/files/1065/1065-h/1065-h.htm<br>
 Notes:<br>
 Ignore all HTML tags<br>
 Ignore all text before the poem's title<br>